-Section 7 Funding Agreement Requirements
+Section 6 Funding Agreement Requirements

-Regardless of whether a project is awarded funding through the competitive selection process or through direct expenditure by the Department, the funding recipient will need to execute a funding agreement with the State.
-A funding agreement template is available on the program website and is attached as Appendix I. The following is a partial list of requirements that will be contained within any funding agreement.
+For all projects awarded funding by DWR, the funding recipient will need to execute a funding agreement with the State.
+A funding agreement template is attached as Appendix H. The following is a partial list of requirements that will be contained within any funding agreement.

-7.1 Eligible Project Costs
+6.1 Eligible Project Costs

 State funding may only be used for eligible project costs.
-These include the reasonable costs of environmental evaluation, project management, studies, design, land and easement acquisition, legal fees, preparation of environmental documentation, environmental mitigations, land acquisitions, monitoring, project construction and construction management.
+These include the reasonable costs of environmental evaluation, project management, studies, design, land and easement acquisition, legal fees, preparation of environmental documentation, environmental mitigations, monitoring, project construction, and construction management.
 Reimbursable administrative expenses are the necessary costs incidentally but directly related to the funded project, including the portion of overhead and administrative expenses that are directly related to the project.